Kerala BJP wants Vijayan to stop "false propaganda" against Yogi Adityanath | Politics

 - India

-The BJP in Kerala on Thursday urged Chief Minister Pinarayi Vijayan and the ruling CPI(M) to stop ''false propaganda'' unleashed by them against UP chief Minister Yogi Adityanath at least now in the wake of the saffron party's ''historic win'' in the assembly elections in the northern state.
+(Eds: adds inputs) Thiruvananthapuram, Mar 10 (PTI): The BJP in Kerala on Thursday urged Chief Minister Pinarayi Vijayan and the ruling CPI(M) to stop ''false propaganda'' unleashed by them against UP chief Minister Yogi Adityanath at least now in the wake of the saffron party's ''historic win'' in the assembly election in the northern state.

-''The BJP's win is also a setback to the vicious campaign unleashed by Vijayan against Adityanath.
-The people of UP have thrown Vijayan's demand to follow the Kerala model into the dustbin,'' party's state chief K Surendran told reporters here.

 As votes were counted for elections to five states held over February and March, India's ruling party could end the day with a four-one score.